james-shelford/Image_Analysis_Projects/README.md

 | *Still image of growing microtubles in a cell expressing fluorescently-labelled EB3* |

 ### Running the code
+* `Microtubule_tracking.R` will process the `Data` (output from *u-track*) for each experiment and generate a dataframe that is saved to `Output/Dataframe`.
+* `Microtubule_tracking_combined.R` will combine the dataframes, calculate statistics and generate plots.
+Plots are saved to `Output/Plots`.

+### Notes
+* The organisation of `Data` is slightly different to the other projects in that there are many subdirectories and the analysis was not performed 'blind'.
+This is because the analysis was performed using the MATLAB based software *u-track*, which is an automated particle tracking software.
+The output from *u-track* includes .mat files in addition to the .txt file used here for processing.
+The .mat files were removed from the `Data` directory here for simplicity.

 ## Spindle recruitment